middleman/middlemanapp.com/source/basics/blogging.html.markdown

 end
 ```

 This will configure a collection based on the category attribute.
 You can specify the url structure for the custom pages and the template to use when building them.
 When building custom collections a new helper (in this example, `category_path`) will be generated.
 This will allow you to call `category_path('html5')` and generate the URL `categories/html5.html`.
+The template will also automatically get a local variable with the current collection item (in this example, `category`).

 ## Article Subdirectory